 What should I study in high school if I want to study international business?

 Basically, you can study anything you want because IB is such a wide education that you can choose what you want to specialize into.
-If you like psychology, you might like HRM or marketing.
+If you like psychology, you might like human resource management (HRM) or marketing.
 One that I would recommend to pay attention to is mathematics because you need that more or less everywhere.
 In addition, you should have basic knowledge and skills in English language.
 You don’t need to be like a native speaker, but you should have basic reading and writing skills and to have courage to open your mouth.
 The rest you will learn in HAMK!

 You don’t have to be expert of any kind of economy subjects, as aim of studies is to make every student when they become part of HAMK to gain equal knowledge from the start.